Vodkazy/ML-Model/Readme.md

-## Some models implemented by Pytorch
+# Some models implemented by Pytorch
-Just for practice.
+Just for practice ...